TheServerBorn/J-29-Interface-Engine/README.md

 - Standalone emulators
 - Platform-specific emulator profiles

-A discovered ROM becomes a normal J-29 library entry.
+A discovered ROM becomes a normal Veyllisto library entry.

 The user does not need to manually navigate emulator directories during normal operation.